How to Set Up a VoIP Phone Tree in 4 Steps

-An interactive voice response (IVR) system, also called a phone tree system, is an automated menu that efficiently routes a caller to the right department or extension.
+A phone tree system, also called an interactive voice response (IVR) system, is an automated menu that routes a caller to the correct department or extension.
 Learn how to set up a phone tree system by creating a call routing diagram, assigning call groups, and configuring your phone system’s settings, including the operating hours.
-Knowing how to set up a voice-over-internet-protocol (VoIP) phone menu ensures your customers’ calls are routed to the correct agent.
+Knowing how to set up a voice-over-internet-protocol (VoIP) telephone tree system ensures your customers’ calls are routed to the correct agent.

 A tree begins with a diagram that maps out all the elements and individuals that take part in the customer’s journey from the time they call you until the resolution of their concern.
 When designing your call routing flow, consider the participating departments, language options, the extent of self-service options, and at what point calls will be transferred to a live agent.